 An ancient capital with thousands of years of history, Gay Athens today is a mixture of affordable luxury, world-class archaeological monuments, grungy neighborhoods, and flamboyant nightlife.
 And don’t get us started on some of the most handsome and stylish men Europe has to offer…

-Sure, Athens might not have the surreal beauty or gay mecca status of Mykonos but it is easily the most liberal city in Greece and for the most part, offers a progressive European mentality regarding the rights of its LGBT community.
+Sure, Athens might not have the surreal beauty or gay mecca status of Mykonos, but it is easily the most liberal city in Greece and, for the most part, offers a progressive European mentality regarding the rights of its LGBT community.
 Gay travelers here will find Southern European hospitality wins out over the strong influence of the conservative Greek Orthodox Church.
-While many anti-discrimination laws are in place many locals Greeks do choose to maintain a discreet life behind closed doors rather than a ‘ loud, here and queer’ attitude you might find in Copenhagen, Amsterdam, Paris or Lisbon.
+While many anti-discrimination laws exist, many local Greeks maintain a discreet life behind closed doors rather than a ‘ loud, here and queer’ attitude you might find in Copenhagen, Amsterdam, Paris or Lisbon.

-So what are you waiting for, channel Zeus, the god of Destiny and Fate or maybe Dionysus, the Greek God of Wine, Pleasure, and Festivals, and lets yourself fall head over heels for Gay Athens.
+So what are you waiting for?
+Channel Zeus, the god of Destiny and Fate or maybe Dionysus, the Greek God of Wine, Pleasure, and Festivals, and let yourself fall head over heels for Gay Athens.

-Gay Athens Guide: The Essential Guide To Gay Travel In Athens Greece 2018
+Gay Athens Guide: The Essential Guide To LGBT Travel In Athens Greece

 In this article we will cover...

 Naturally, being gay does not define which attraction most of us will want to see in each city, and most queer travelers will simply want to check out the top things to see in Athens during the day!